Factorization algebras and abelian CS/WZW-type correspondences: Applications

 \begin{lmm} For the Poisson sigma model with boundary condition $\sL_0$, the cohomology of the global quantum observables

 has rank 1 over $\RR$ and is concentrated in degree~$-2g(\dim \ker \Pi)-b\dim V$. \end{lmm}

-\begin{rmk} Let us gesture at why we are interested in this result.
-In all observable complexes appearing in this remark, we tacitly set $\hbar = 1$ but omit this from the notation.
+\begin{rmk} In all observable complexes appearing in this remark, we tacitly set $\hbar = 1$ but omit this from the notation.
 (More accurately, we perform the tensor product $- \otimes_{\RR[\hbar]}\RR_{\hbar=1}$ for all observable complexes.)
 We begin by making two claims whose proofs are straightforward: \begin{enumerate} \item The cohomology $H^\bullet (\Obq_{\sL_0}(\del M))$ of the boundary observables is the $b$-fold tensor product of the Hochschild homology of the algebra $A:=(\Sym(V^\vee), \ast_{\hbar=1})$ with itself. \item The Hochschild homology of $A$ is concentrated in degrees

 \end{enumerate} Choose a tubular neighborhood $T$ of $\del M$.
 The structure map for the inclusion $T\subset M$ induces a map